GLOBAL MARKETS-Asian shares creep ahead, count on Fed being benign

 Yields on the benchmark 10-year Treasury note were steady at 2.506 percent after dipping from a high of 2.5360 on Tuesday.
 The market has enjoyed a substantial rally in the past two months with yields falling all the way from 3 percent.

-Spot gold edged back to $1,344.51 an ounce as the dollar gained, but is still up more than 7 percent from a three-month low hit in mid-October.
+Spot gold edged back to $1,343.24 an ounce as the dollar gained, but is still up more than 7 percent from a three-month low hit mid-October.

 Traders termed this a consolidation after a big gain on Monday when reports of a sharp drop in Libyan oil exports rekindled worries over global supply.